ethangreen-dev/lovely-injector/crates/liblovely/README.md

 git diff > luajit.patch
 ```

-Remeber to copy it back to the liblovely folder.
+Remember to copy it back to the liblovely folder.

 If you messed up your working tree, you can run the following to reset your files the same as they would have been after the first time setup